TheCyberViking/Facebook_OSINT_Dump/README.md

 you enter the URL of the facebook profile the site will then convert it to a ID Number, which my tool uses

+You Will need Chrome For this tool to work

 Informaiton Available
 ======================